IscoRuta98/fse-tutorials/Tutorial_2/Investment_Calculator.md

-# Assignment: Annual Investment Calculator
+# Assignment: Monthly Investment Calculator

 ## Objective

-In this assignment, you will build a Python program that calculates the potential growth of an annual investment strategy.
+In this assignment, you will build a Python program that calculates the potential growth of a monthly investment strategy.
 The user will be prompted for:

 - **Monthly Investment Amount** (in Rands)
 - **Expected Annual Return** (as a percentage)